 Ashwagandha, Ginseng, Eleuthero, Pine Pollen, Moringa, Rhodiola, Maca, Astragalus, Shilajit, Medicinal mushrooms

 Cognitive Metabolic Enhancers boost the energy and metabolism of human brain cells.
 They improve vasodilatory blood circulation to the brain or improve the performance of cell membranes.
 By increasing the oxygen consumption of cells, they enhance metabolism and energy production.
 This supports the activity of different neurochemicals, such as dopamine, norepinephrine, epinephrine, and acetylcholine.
 Benefits can include mood improvement, wakefulness, and awareness, enhanced memory, and cognitive functions.
 This neuroprotective group enhances the health of neural cells by eliminating toxins as well as promoting the upkeep of brain cells.

 Acetyl L-Carnitine, Alpha Lipoic Acid, Creatine, Pyritinol, Vincamine, Vinpocetine

 Nerve growth promoters nootropics

 Nerve growth factor (NGF) is a naturally occurring protein that consists of a group of molecules present in the brain for cognitive functioning.
 It is one of four proteins (among BDNF, NT-3, and NT-4) that contain neurotrophins.
 NGF takes care of survival and maintaining developed neurons while producing new ones.
 It contributes to the overall health of the brain.
-This class of substances includes some natural nootropics that are great free radical scavengers.
+This class of substances includes some natural nootropics that are great free radical scavengers (antioxidants).
 Many cognitive problems associated with aging arise from oxidative damages.
 Nerve growth promoters may contribute to increased longevity and mental capacity protecting the neural cells from free radicals.